-Hong Kong leader to announce withdrawal of controversial extradition bill: media
+Hong Kong leader to meet protesters' demand to withdraw extradition bill

 Two, including the man stretchered out of Prince Edward station, were in a stable condition and one had been discharged, she said.

-Reporting by Twinnie Siu, Jessie Pang, Noah Sin and Farah Master; Writing by Joe Brock and Nick Macfie
+Reporting by Twinnie Siu, Jessie Pang, Noah Sin and Farah Master; Writing by Joe Brock and Nick Macfie; Editing by Robert Birsel